thomashaig/product-viewer/README.md

 This project is to demonstrate the learning of .NET Core and use it for a product database view.
 Initially, the project will be following the project "Building your first .NET Core API tutorial from Pluralsight, before branching and creating the project itself as well as a Vue templated front end.

+## Installation and run

+Code was build using Visual Studio Code wist MSSQL Server.
+The database install is local and will be built in the migration file, along with seeding the products.
+The migration will not be re-run once the database is built.

+To begin on command line use dotnet run

+The page main page can be viewed at localhost:5001

+In Visual Studio the program should be able to run using the standard "Play" button.

 ## A description of the project

 I was able to follow the .NET Core tutorial full after setting up my own local instance of SQLServer.
 Also using Visual Studio Code instead of Visual Studio I was able to learn more of the dotnet command line tools, which I feel are useful.